 Incineration (Heat recovery) Plant

 Social needs for minimizing the impact and high efficiency in waste incineration has been growing recently from the standpoint of even more minimizing the impact to the environment and advancement of thermal recycling.
-Kawasaki Plant Systems, Ltd. meets the various needs by developing Kawasaki Advanced Stoker-type Incinerator, which has been highly developed from Stoker-type Incinerator with its credibility supported by reputation of long standing and by developing gasification and melting system, which enables to utilize the combustible gas generated by gasifying the waste for melting process.
+Plant & Infrastructure Company, Ltd. meets the various needs by developing Kawasaki Advanced Stoker-type Incinerator, which has been highly developed from Stoker-type Incinerator with its credibility supported by reputation of long standing and by developing gasification and melting system, which enables to utilize the combustible gas generated by gasifying the waste for melting process.
 Kawasaki has delivered waste incineration facilities these systems as flue gas processing systems and has developed various systems and technologies in order to return the clean air to the environment after eliminating pollutants contained in the gas from incinerator such as hydrogen chloride (HCI), sulfur oxides (SOx), nitrogen oxides (NOx).
 Through its extensive experience, Kawasaki provides flue gas processing system fitted to many plants as well as waste combustion system.

 Advanced Stoker System